-We’ve found 11 fun ways to get that heart pumping in and around the city; from becoming would-be shark food in Siam, to playing football dressed as a giant inflatable jellyfish.
+From becoming would-be shark food inside a massive aquarium to training as a professional fighter, we’ve compiled a list of fun ways to get that heart pumping in and around the city.
 Just remember to read the small print in your travel insurance first.

 - Damnoen Saduak Floating Market Tour